ishan123456789/elastic-search/Readme.md

 1. Run `yarn` or `npm install`
 2. Copy `.env-example` to `.env` making sure you update the values as per your environment.
+3. Run `mkdir data-docker`
-3. Run at the root of folder `docker-compose -f kibana.yml up --build --force-recreate`
+4. Run at the root of folder `docker-compose -f kibana.yml up --build --force-recreate`
-4. Run `yarn dev` or `npm run dev`
+5. Run `yarn dev` or `npm run dev`

 ### Setting up Elastic Search locally